 Family relationships are not always easy.
 Arguments can become heated.
 If you find yourself accused of an assault charge in Virginia, a criminal defense lawyer can come to your aid.
 We've successfully defended hundreds of service members and kept them from being discharged from the military.
 Successful defense at your hearing requires as much preparation and insight as any other form of discipline in the military.

 In Virginia, assault is a crime with escalating penalties each time it occurs.
-If you have been charged with assault in the Stafford or Fredericksburg area, you need an experienced attorney who will aggressively stand up for your rights.
-Contact Williams Stone Carpenter Buczek, PC for a consultation today.
+If you have been charged with assault in the Stafford, Fredericksburg or Manassas area, you need an experienced attorney who will aggressively stand up for your rights.
+Contact Williams Stone Carpenter Buczek, PC at 540-657-0111 today for a consultation.